Michael77Zhuang/Data-Tracker/README.md

 # Data-Tracker
-Data tracker for US Covid-19 info
+This repo includes a data tracker web app project for US Covid-19 info and a project report for the analysis of vaccine performance and virus spread model of COVID-19.